rnowling/rnowling.github.io/_posts/2025-11-01-home-sensor-network.md

 Unmaintained machines increase the safety risks for workers and cause production delays and increased costs due to unplanned downtime.
-Most companies use planned maintenance schedules based on time or usage volumne but those can be inefficient when maintenance that may not be needed is performed and do not prevent all types of failures.
+Most companies use planned maintenance schedules based on time or usage volume but those can be inefficient when maintenance that may not be needed is performed and do not prevent all types of failures.
 By attaching various types of sensors such as temperature, vibration, pressure, and even audio to these machines, they hope to be able to forecast when machines will need maintanance, allowing them to fix issues before they become a bigger and more expensive problem.